4Catalyzer/found/README.md

 ### Navigation

-found provides a high-level abstractions such as a link component for controlling browser navigation.
-Under the hood, it delegates to [farce](https://github.com/4Catalyzer/farce) for implementation, and as such can also be controlled directly via the Redux store.
+Found provides a high-level abstractions such as a link component for controlling browser navigation.
+Under the hood, it delegates to [Farce](https://github.com/4Catalyzer/farce) for implementation, and as such can also be controlled directly via the Redux store.

 #### Links